 - A sample lesson plan that can be completed in one to two class sessions, demonstrating the use of primary sources (no more than five pages)

-- A sample extended student project, demonstrating the use of primary documents, artifacts, historic sites, oral histories, and other resources (no more than fifteen pages)
+- A sample extended student project demonstrating the use of primary sources including documents, artifacts, historic sites, oral histories, or other resources (no more than fifteen pages)

-All supporting materials for the current year’s award must be submitted by March 28, 2016.
+All supporting materials for this year’s award must be submitted by April 30.
 Incomplete or late applications will not be considered.

 Announcement of State History Teachers of the Year (June)

-All completed supporting materials are reviewed by state committees of education professionals who select a state winner.
-All nominees will be notified of the results by the Gilder Lehrman Institute in May.
+All completed supporting materials are reviewed by state committees of elementary and secondary education professionals who select a state winner.
+All nominees will be notified of the results by the Gilder Lehrman Institute in June.
 State History Teachers of the Year receive a prize package including a certificate of recognition, a $1,000 award, a collection of classroom resources to be presented in their name to the school library, and an invitation to participate in a Gilder Lehrman Teacher Seminar.
 Each winner’s school will become a Gilder Lehrman Affiliate School.
 Winners are honored in a ceremony in their state.

 Announcement of the National History Teacher of the Year (Fall)

 All state winners are finalists for the National History Teacher of the Year Award.
 A panel of former national winners, renowned historians, and teachers reviews all state winner materials and selects the National History Teacher of the Year.
 The winner is announced in the early fall and receives a $10,000 award and a trip to the national award ceremony; two of the winner’s students are also invited to the ceremony.